Kerry Carpenter Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.95 team ERA that ranks eighth among all MLB pitching staffs.
+- The Astros have the eighth-ranked team ERA across all MLB pitching staffs (3.95).

-- His last appearance came on Saturday against the Seattle Mariners, when the lefty went five innings, surrendering six earned runs while giving up 10 hits.
+- In his last appearance on Sunday, the right-hander went 2 2/3 innings against the Seattle Mariners, allowing six earned runs while surrendering eight hits.

+- In 24 games this season, the 24-year-old has put up a 4.57 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.